-Sculling water is a basic swimming technique where you use quick horizontal movements of your arms in the water to maintain your head above the water surface.
+Sculling water is a basic swimming technique where you use quick horizontal movements of the hands in the water to maintain your head above the water surface.

-Basically you are in a vertical position with the arms extended to the sides at shoulder level, elbows slightly bent.
-The water is kept at shoulder level with the sculling motion of the arms.
+You float in a vertical position with your arms extended sideways at shoulder level, elbows slightly bent.

-The pressure of the arms and palms angled at 45° against the water is basically what creates lift and keeps the body afloat.
+The pressure of your forearms and palms against the water creates some lift and allows you to keep your head above the water surface.

 Learn Sculling Water